lipkin1aleksey/lecture_10/README.md

 ## Changelog

+v1.2 Major changes in file structure, now you can simple init any numbers of calculators by new Calculator.init()
-Add scientific type, display history and minor fixes in design.
+v1.1 Add scientific type, display history and minor fixes in design.

 ## Getting Started